rezwansaki/laravel-docker-template/README.md

 another image of php.
 ```

-2. Granting 'src' folder permissions.
+2. Create <b>'src'</b> folder in project root folder (if not).
+Granting 'src' folder permissions.
 From the root folder type -

 (Linux command)